Dissertation

 Paired with daily recordings of temperature and rainfall near each transect, these data will show us when and where fruits and other resources are available to apes, elephants, and other fruit seekers over the course of a year.
 Since flooding patterns change monthly and differ between forest types, there is likely to be great spacial and temporal heterogeneity in fruit type, abundance, and accessiblility at Lac Télé.

 Lac Télé Forest Heterogeneity: 1.
 Transect running through an area of marantacea in the dry forest; 2.
 Tiriel and a local assistant establishing forest plots in hardwood swamp forest; 3.
-My team walking along our transect in raphia swamp forest, 4.
-Researcher walking through an area of seasonally-flooded gilbertiodendron forest”.
+My team walking along our transect in raphia swamp forest.

 Dietary Ecology